 - Non-university individuals who wish to specialize in the audiovisual field.

-Successful completion of the Program will enable you to be awarded the degree in Multimedia and Audiovisual Communication.
+Successful completion of the Program will enable you to be awarded the degree in Specialization in MULTIMEDIA AND AUDIOVISUAL COMMUNICATION.

 After successfully completing the Program, the student will receive the degree as awarded by the University where they have enrolled.